NRSA Institutional Predoctoral Training Grants Program Description and Guidelines

 Behavioral-Biomedical Sciences Interface: Dr. Shiva Singh -- 301-594-3900

 Programs should provide graduate research training for students at the behavioral sciences-biomedical sciences interface.
-The goal of the program is to develop basic behavioral scientists with rigorous broad-based training in biology and biomedical science, who are available to assume leadership roles related to the Nation's biomedical, behavioral and clinical research needs.
+The goal of the program is to develop basic behavioral scientists with rigorous broad-based training in biology and biomedical science who are available to assume leadership roles related to the Nation's biomedical research needs.
 These programs must provide an interdisciplinary research training experience and curriculum for predoctoral trainees that integrates both behavioral and biomedical perspectives, approaches and methodologies.
 These training programs must include coursework, laboratory rotations and programmatic activities that reinforce training at this interface.
 Significant participation by faculty and leadership from both behavioral and biomedical science departments is required, as is co-mentoring of trainees by faculty from both components.

 Bioinformatics and Computational Biology: Dr. Veerasamy Ravichandran -- 301-451-9822